virtualguard101/mkdocs-note/CONTRIBUTING.md

 2.  **Set Up the Environment**

-    It's recommended to use a virtual environment.
+    It's strongly recommended to use a virtual environment, and recommended to use [uv](https://docs.astral.sh/uv/) to manage project configuration and virtual environment.

     ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    uv init
     ```

 3.  **Install Dependencies**